Using Study Groupsby Becton Loveless

 - Support system

-School can be very stressful stressful, so it is advantageous to seek support from people in similar situations that can provide you support.
+School can be very stressful, so it is advantageous to seek support from people in similar situations that can provide you support.
 Joining or forming a study group is a great way to give and receive motivation and support from fellow students and group members.
 And if you become sick or are unable to attend class, you can get notes from members of your study group.

 - Cover more material

 Working in groups makes it possible to focus on more concepts since multiple people can review more material than just one.
 Many groups decide to assign topics to individual group members to research and study and then provide a summary for the group.
-This strategy allows students to learn a lot more, in a lot shorter time, than if they were to study each topic on their own.
+This strategy allows students to learn a lot more, in a much shorter time, than if they were to study each topic on their own.

 - It makes learning fun!